latextemplates/generator-latex-template/docs/adr/0001-use-yeoman.md

 ## Decision Outcome

-Chosen option: "Yeoman", because it seems to be the most easy to use genarator.
+Chosen option: "Yeoman", because it seems to be the most easy to use generator.